YuvalShaul/kubernetes/labs/k8s-VirtualBox/3-building-a-cluster/README.md

 Make it easier to access each host.
 Update all /etc/hosts files so that all noeds know each other.
-Here are the lines I added to all of my master and nodes:
+Here are the lines I added to all of my control and worker nodes:
 192.168.122.10 k8s-control
 192.168.122.11 k8s-a
 192.168.122.12 k8s-b